 UNC Charlotte, College of Health and Human Services, currently has an existing education Affiliation Agreement with your facility.
-The terms of that Agreement, including liability
+The terms of that Agreement, including liability insurance, blood borne pathogen training, tb screening and all other requirements set forth in that Agreement are applicable to this practicum experience.

-There shall be no compensation provided to either party for engaging in the field experience unless the Agency requires payment to the student.
+There shall be no compensation provided to either party for engaging in the practicum experience unless the Agency requires payment to the student.